dgoldman0/LiveLog/README.md

 LiveLog is among the first voxsite platforms dedicated to authorship.
 LiveLog has a shared data model.
 Users agree to share their content to improve the voxsite, and LiveLog creates a tailored voxsite for the author, based on their own content.
 While there will be a web interface for now, the goal is to have the voxsite [GopherAI](https://github.com/dgoldman0/gopherAI) ready from early on.

+# Capabilities

+- Virtual Librarian: LiveLog provides a virtual librarian service which helps search for and understand content on the platform, and also helps with publishing.
+- Immediate Automated Review: When a new article is posted, a review is automatically generated, giving immediate feedback on their content.

 # Technological Overview

 ## Enriched Synthetic Data